Ashrafkhan1224/Smart-AI-Bot/README.md

 ![Game Screenshot](./images/screenshot.jpg)

 🎉 Enjoy!
-Hope you have a great time exploring Smart AI-Bot! 🚀
+Hope you have a great time exploring Smart Ai-Bot! 🚀